SAMSON#

 1. snap(transform: samson.SBSpatialTransform) -> samson.SBSpatialTransform

-Returns the snapped spatial transform according to the translational and angular snapping parameters.
+Return the snapped spatial transform according to the translational and angular snapping settings.

 Parameters:

-displacement (samson.SBSpatialTransform) – A spatial transform (includes translational and angular displacements).
+transform (samson.SBSpatialTransform) – Spatial transform that includes translational and angular displacements.

 Returns: